dnsimple/dnsimple-support/content/articles/manage-cname-record.markdown

 ### Cannot add a new record where a CNAME exists

-To understand the error, it's important to understand that a CNAME points a whole subdomain to another name in the domain name system.
+To understand the error, it's important to understand a CNAME points a whole subdomain to another name in the domain name system.
 If you have another record on that subdomain, you can't add a CNAME, as that CNAME would render the other records useless.
 Let's look at an example:

 Let's assume there's an MX record on email.example.com, and you try to add a CNAME on that exact subdomain (email.example.com).
 If you added the CNAME, it would override the subdomain (email.example.com) and render the MX record useless, leading to a lot of potential confusion when email stops.
-To counter this potential confusion, the domain name system does not allow other records alongside a CNAME.
+To counter this potential confusion, the domain name system doesn't allow other records alongside a CNAME.

 You can achive a similar behavior as a CNAME with a ALIAS record.
 If you want a sub-domain to always resolve to the IP address of another domain, you can use a ALIAS record pointing to that domain.
 You should only do this if you absolutely need it, as the ALIAS record has a small amount of additional overhead when compared to A and CNAME records.